MicrosoftDocs/learn/learn-pr/azure/azure-spatial-anchors-tutorials/includes/9-exercise-azure-spatial-anchors-for-android-and-ios.md

 ## Build your application to your iOS device

-In this section, you will learn how to configure your project, to build and deploy it to your iOS device.
+In this section, you'll learn how to configure your project, to build and deploy it to your iOS device.

 1. In the Unity menu, select **File** > **Build Settings**... to open the Build Settings window and switch platform to iOS: